AnyLogic

 Functions

 The array list provides the functions listed below.
-For a complete description of the API, see AnyLogic Class reference.
+For a complete description of the API, see the AnyLogic Class reference.

 Some of the functions below are relevant to the example above, which has Person objects as the elements that make up the array list.
 To use them in your own array lists, specify the appropriate object type.